prateekbagora/COMP6721-Project/README.md

 ### DatasetFunctions.py
 This file contains two methods:
-1. get_training_data: Enables us to fetch the training data.
+1. <p align="justify">get_training_data: Enables us to fetch the training data.
 Pass an argument rebuild_data = True to reprocess the images and rebuild the numpy array '\Processed Dataset\Numpy\ImageSet.npy', by instantiating 'MaskAndNoMask' class and using its method 'get_training_data'.
-Pass an argument rebuild_data = False to use the existing numpy array '\Processed Dataset\Numpy\ImageSet.npy' from the disk.
+Pass an argument rebuild_data = False to use the existing numpy array '\Processed Dataset\Numpy\ImageSet.npy' from the disk.</p>
-2. get_stats: Calculates mean and standard deviation for the image dataset, later used for normalization.
-Also, saves these statistics on disk as a numpy array in file '\Processed Dataset\Numpy\DataSetStats.npy' for later use.
+2. <p align="justify">get_stats: Calculates mean and standard deviation for the image dataset, later used for normalization.
+Also, saves these statistics on disk as a numpy array in file '\Processed Dataset\Numpy\DataSetStats.npy' for later use.</p>

 ### ResNet.py
 This file contains the implementation of the Residual CNN model.
 It contains:
-1. conv3x3 function: It creates a convolutional layer with a 3x3 filter with the passed input channels, output channels, and stride.
-It maintains a fixed padding of 1.
+1. <p align="justify">conv3x3 function: It creates a convolutional layer with a 3x3 filter with the passed input channels, output channels, and stride.
+It maintains a fixed padding of 1.</p>
-2. ResidualBlock class: It is the implementation of a single residual block of 2 convolutional layers, created using the function 'conv3x3'.
+2. <p align="justify">ResidualBlock class: It is the implementation of a single residual block of 2 convolutional layers, created using the function 'conv3x3'.</p>
-3. ResNet class: It is the implementation of the final Residual CNN network.
-The method 'make_layer' creates the residual blocks using the class 'ResidualBlock' and also handles downsampling.
+3. <p align="justify">ResNet class: It is the implementation of the final Residual CNN network.
+The method 'make_layer' creates the residual blocks using the class 'ResidualBlock' and also handles downsampling.</p>

 ### TrainingTestingEvaluation.py:
 <p align="justify">rebuild_data: Set this variable to False to reprocess the images and regenerate the numpy array data set and data set statistics.
 Keep it false to use the previously generated files.</p>